Login Here

 Loving and Lenient

 Permissive parents are warm and affectionate, but offer little structure or discipline.
 Often trying to be a friend rather than a parent, they avoid setting clear limits and rarely follow through with consequences.
 Their leniency may feel loving, but it leaves children without the guidance and boundaries they need to feel secure.
 Rules, if present at all, are inconsistently applied and easily negotiated by the child.
+While their warmth helps children feel loved and accepted, without structure this affection alone cannot teach the self-discipline needed for life's challenges.

 Learn More